kentrikos/aws-bootstrap/docs/how-to-start.md

     * currently, only zones maintained within "operations" account are supported
     * please note Hosted Zone ID of your domain (using AWS console or awscli)

-## NOTES:
+## NOTES

     * some Jenkins jobs may require manual confirmation (e.g. for 'terraform apply' stage), please hover your mouse over the paused stage to see confirmation button
     * steps marked "IAM_LIMITED_PERMISSIONS" are in general optional and may be required only for environments with limited IAM permissions where creating IAM Policies using AWS API is not allowed.

-## STEPS:
+## STEPS

 1. (IAM_LIMITED_PERMISSIONS) If necessary, manually create base IAM Policies on both your operations and application account: